Facebook and Instagram Crashed

 Firstly, if you have a favourite channel – you are vulnerable.

 As with everything in life – if you have all your eggs in one basket you are vulnerable.
 If your biggest client is more than 25% of your business – you are vulnerable.
-If they leave you or go bust, you’re probably not far behind.
+So if they leave you or go bust, you’re probably not far behind.
 If you have only one clean shirt for work today – you will probably squirt ketchup on it or spill coffee on it right before that important meeting.

 It’s the same with social media.
 If you only have one platform that you rely on and they change things, you are vulnerable.
 If you don’t believe this then look at the story of Little Things.